 The less contact you keep with the audience, the greater the likelihood that your presentation won’t interest them.
 When you’re reading from paper in a dull manner, the audience think, „They could have sent the presentation to me…“ This way, you’re wasting everyone’s time and could have just stayed home.

 First, just read your presentation from paper.
-When you feel like memorising it a bit, it’s the right time to practise in front of the mirror.
+When you feel like memorizing it a bit, it’s the right time to practice in front of the camera.
 Why do you think dancers do that?
-The mirror gives you the first feedback on what your body language says.
+The camera (or the mirror) gives you the first feedback on what your body language says.
 If possible, use notes instead of A4 sheets.

 Learn to speak in both your normal and loud but always clear voice.
-Also, vary your speech pace, which will help you decide what works best for you for you.
-In case you’re a fast speaker, be sure to practise a somewhat slower speech pace.
-It may happen that you need to fit in a time frame (e.g., thesis defence), then you need to measure the length of your speech when practising.
+Also, vary your speech pace, which will help you decide what works best for you.
+In case you’re a fast speaker, be sure to practice a somewhat slower speech pace.
+It may happen that you need to fit in a time frame (e.g., thesis defense), then you need to measure the length of your speech when practicing.

 If possible, ask someone for help – making a speech in front of your friend will make you more confident.
 Please note that you should trust the person you ask for help.

-Check that the body language of the listener expresses interest, emphasise your words with appropriate gestures.
+Check that the body language of the listener expresses interest, emphasize your words with appropriate gestures.
 Ask the helper to tell you what they think about your voice and your posture.
-When practising, wear the same clothes you’d wear for your presentation – if they’re uncomfortable, you can try different clothes on.
+When practicing, wear the same clothes you’d wear for your presentation – if they’re uncomfortable, you can try different clothes on.